Perfect Options to Pet-proof Your Rental Property

 While getting carpets and rugs for your floors is an affordable pet-proofing strategy, changing your floors to a more pet-proof material is ideal.
 Durable flooring options include linoleum, tile, and vinyl.
 Granted, installing these materials may require a complete apartment makeover.

 Still, the result will be a pet-proof unit and will help protect your time and investments.
-Aside from being pet-proof, these types of floors are also easy to clean, helping you save on maintenance expenses.
+Aside from being pet-proof, these floors are also easy to clean, helping you save on maintenance expenses.

 Suppose you have hardwood floors that make you reluctant to get a complete floor makeover.
 You can still pet-proof your floor with flooring sealant, particularly polyurethane.
 This material protects your floors from pet scratches and pet accidents.